Global well-posedness for a two-dimensional Keller-Segel-Euler system of consumption type: Global well-posedness

 \end{lemma} \begin{proof} This follows from the estimate in Theorem 2 of \cite{CKL14}:

-which was proved by modifying the De Giorgi's method introduced in \cite{PV12}.
-Even though Theorem 2 in \cite{CKL14} deals with the fully viscous case, its proof does not depend on the existence of diffusion term $\Delta u$ in the equation of fluids.
-It only made use of the incompressibility of $u$ and equations of $\rho$ and $c$. \end{proof}
+which can be proved by modifying the De Giorgi's method introduced in \cite{PV12}.
+Even though Theorem 2 of \cite{CKL14} deals with the case $\epsilon=1$, its proof does not depend on the coefficient $\epsilon$ of diffusion term $\epsilon\Delta u_\epsilon$ in the equation of fluids.
+It only made use of the incompressibility of $u_\epsilon$ and equations of $\rho_\epsilon$ and $c_\epsilon$.